 Say hello to our amazing team at Pure.
 Each one is unique, empowering, and passionate.

-My journey into yoga began about six years ago when I took my first hot yoga class.
+My journey into yoga began many years ago when I took my first hot yoga class.
 I have an athletic background and competed in many different sports.
 I had the opportunity to go to the University of San Diego on a full tennis scholarship where I played professionally.
 This led to many serious injuries and a life of living in constant pain.
 I was encouraged to try hot yoga, which I did.
 Slowly, I started to see dramatic changes.
 I noticed that my pain had decreased and I was getting stronger and more flexible.
 At this point, I was still very focused on the physical benefits of yoga.

 However, there was a turning point for me, where it became more than just a "physical practice" for me.
 Going through the most difficult period of my life, I finally experienced the mental and spiritual side of yoga.
 I found that through yoga I became more grounded, calmer and more focused.
 I became drawn to the practice for my mind, my spirit, my being.
 It allowed me to live in the present and I became a happier, more committed and centered person.